 Immunodeficiency is a chronic condition that can’t be cured.
 But treatment can help prevent infections and help you live a more normal life.

 Depending on your specific type of immunodeficiency, your allergist works with you to coordinate a treatment plan.
-Treatment is focused on strengthening your immune system through antibiotics, immunoglobulin replacement, or bone marrow transplant.
+Treatment is focused on strengthening your immune system and may include antibiotics, immunoglobulin replacement, or bone marrow transplant.

 Lifestyle changes, such as practicing good hygiene, eating a balanced diet, and managing stress can help prevent infections.
 Avoiding people who are sick and staying out of crowded places can limit your exposure to bacteria that can make you sick.